sahilzalte/365-DAYS-365-CODES/README.md

   - **Day 313**: Today we solved 2 exercise questions on `JavaScript DOM Manipulation`.
   - **Day 314**: Today we solved the final question on `JavaScript DOM Manipulation` and finalized our understanding of the DOM.
   - **Day 315**: Today we practiced Event Listeners in JavaScript, especially the use of `addEventListener()` for handling user interactions dynamically.
+  - **Day 316**: Today we explored Common Event Listeners in JavaScript.
+We implemented a Click Event Listener that changes the color of an `<h1>` element when clicked, and an Input Event Listener that logs the user’s input dynamically as they type.

 ## Getting Started.

 To explore the solutions, please follow these steps: